Want to help out Pocketables and our audience? Good! Let’s continue.

 If you’re claiming to be a writer, shoot over some links to things that you’ve written that have your name anywhere on them.
 The first sign of an SEO farm seems to be linking to pages of unrelated tech writing with other people’s names on them.

-In some cases on Pocketables a post will be posted under another author’s name, but proper attribution will usually be on the first line and last paragraph.
+In some cases on Pocketables a post will be posted under another author’s name, but proper attribution will always be given on the last paragraph.

 Who are you promoting?